elastic/examples/Alerting/monitoring_free_disk_space/README.md

 * The ratio `node_stats.fs.total.total_in_bytes/node_stats.fs.total.available_in_bytes` is lower than the metadata parameter `lower_bound` (default 0.5), where `total_in_bytes` and `available_in_bytes` are the total file system size and available space in bytes respectively as reported by the X-Pack Monitoring agent.

 This watch monitors the data reported by all nodes - potentially from multiple clusters.
 Every N minutes the watches queries the previous period, aggregating on the node name field `source_node.name`.
-This watch uses date math to only target the current day's monitoring index.
 A bucket_script aggregation `free_ratio` in turn calculates the used file system ratio using two sibling metric aggregations - which request the max values for the fields `node_stats.fs.total.total_in_bytes` and `node_stats.fs.total.available_in_bytes`.
 A painless condition script fires the alert if **any** node has a `free_ratio` value that is < than the metadata parameter `lower_bound`.
 Finally a painless script uses several lambda functions to collect an entry for each node which satisfies the earlier condition, returning the used and available space in GB.

 ## Mapping Assumptions